How Do I Earn a Barber's License?

 Employment and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of barbers was expected to grow 11% from 2012-2022, which is about average compared to all other occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of barbers was expected to decline by 1% from 2019-2029.
 As a licensed barber, you may start your career renting a station in a salon, building your skills and establishing a clientele.
 With experience, many barbers open their own shops.
-The BLS reported that the average salary for barbers in 2013 was $27,710, and the top 10% of earners were paid $44,190 or more that year.
+PayScale.com reported that the median salary for barbers in March 2021 was $39,000.